fridaynight-gg/audire-arcanus/README.md

 **Listeners can't connect:**

 - Check firewall settings (allow port 5551)
-- Ensure host and listeners are on the same network
+- Ensure host and listeners are on the same network or port is properly forwarded
-- Try using host's IP address instead of localhost

 **Audio crackling/stuttering:**